MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-monthly.md

 **Persona**: Security and Compliance administrators

-You'll frequently review activity logs in relation to alerts and as part of threat investigations.
+You frequently review activity logs in relation to alerts and as part of threat investigations.
 We recommend revisiting the Activity log monthly to check for repeated activities by the same entity, such as multiple searches or sign-ins by the same user.

 1. Pivot results by activity type, such as failed sign-ins, or deleting or assigning privileges.
 1. Narrow down activity to an app or a user.